bhuone-garbu/classic-battleship/README.md

 # Classic Battleship

-A browser based classic battleship game written in pure vanilla Javascript - using CSS/Flexbox for layout and display.
+A browser based classic battleship game written in pure vanilla Javascript - using CSS/Flexbox for layout and display. **Note that I was intentionally not using `display: grid`**.
+This was a Flexbox exercise for me.

 ## Design and concepts
 In my head, the concept was to make a command center briefcase like we see on the movies for this game. :joy: :joy: :joy: